 Transfers to your grandchildren may be subject to the generation-skipping transfer (GST) tax.
-Under the 2010 Tax Relief Act, the generation-skipping transfer (GST) tax is equal to the highest estate and gift tax rate in effect for the year (40% for 2019).
+The generation-skipping transfer (GST) tax is equal to the highest estate and gift tax rate in effect for the year (40% for 2020).
 The GST tax may be avoided by making gifts that qualify for the annual exclusion directly to your grandchildren.
 (Crummey power trusts will not work for this purpose.)